Free Shipping On Orders Above $75

 “O Changer of the hearts!
 Strengthen my heart upon Your religion” (Jami‘ at-Tirmidhi 2140).

-Make this part of your daily routine post-Ramadan, especially in quiet moments between your responsibilities.
+Make this part of your daily routine post-Ramadan—after every salah, before going to bed, and in the quiet moments between your responsibilities.

 Carry Ramadan in Your Heart

-Ramadan was never meant to be a temporary spiritual high in your connection with Allah.
-It was training for spiritual productivity throughout the rest of the year.
+Ramadan is never meant to be a temporary spiritual high in your journey to build a stronger connection with Allah.
+It is a training period, meant to set us on the track to seeking spiritual productivity throughout the year.
 As a Muslim woman, whether you’re caring for children, managing a home, working, or all three, your daily responsibilities can themselves become acts of worship when done with sincere intention.

-Your goal post-Ramadan should not be perfection.
-Instead, focus on continuity, sincerity, and a living, breathing connection with Allah that fits your real life.
-Start small.
-Stay gentle.
-Keep returning.
-And trust that every step you take toward Allah, no matter how small, is seen, valued, and rewarded.
+Your goal post-Ramadan should not be to achieve perfection.
+Instead, focus on consistency, sincerity, and a regular struggle to preserve your connection with Allah in a way that fits your life.
+Spiritual dips are a natural part of life.
+But they should never make you give up on struggling to grow closer to Allah.
+Keep returning to Him and trust that every step you take toward Allah—no matter how small—is seen, valued, and rewarded.

-May our connection with Allah remain strong and our hearts firm long after Ramadan has passed.
+May our connection with Allah remain steady and our hearts steadfast long after Ramadan.
 Ameen.

 We‘ve got stories that helped kids read more